Theryston/db-mycro/README.md

 # Docs
 Our database consists of 2 main methods, the database and the repository.

-IMPORTANT: read the documentation until the end, pay careful attention to the save method
+IMPORTANT: read the documentation until the end, and never forget the save method.

 ## Database
 the database method creates a database in which you will store your repositories (if you don't know what a repository in db-mycro is, read on).